This article describes the causes and possible solutions for the following errors:

 - Something is preventing large data transmission across the network.
 Some Antivirus programs will lock access to files if data is being constantly manipulated.

-If you have not done so already, follow the preliminary steps in the Start Here article.
 To minimize transient errors, update the ShadowProtect and ShadowSnap agents to the latest version found at download.datto.com, and reboot the target machine.